 1. Introduction

 The Progressing Disability Services (PDS) programme began 12 years ago as part of Transforming Lives.
 The programme is based on the recommendations of a 2009 review of the provision of services to children with disabilities.
 Before the PDS model of service provision, disability services in Ireland developed in an ad hoc manner, leading to inconsistent services across the country.
-Under the PDS, children’s disability services are being reconfigured in order to ensure that services are provided in an equitable and consistent manner regardless of location, rendering them more in line with Ireland’s obligations under the United Nations Convention of the Rights of Persons with Disabilities.
+Under the PDS, children’s disability services are being reconfigured to ensure that services are provided in an equitable and consistent manner regardless of location, rendering them more in line with Ireland’s obligations under the United Nations Convention of the Rights of Persons with Disabilities.

-As part of the reconfiguration under PDS, Children’s Disability Network Teams (CDNTs), consisting of health and social care professionals, have been established in each of the nine CHOs within defined geographic areas aligned with Community Healthcare Networks.
+As part of the reconfiguration under PDS, Children’s Disability Network Teams (CDNTs), consisting of health and social care professionals, have been established in each of the six RHAs within defined geographic areas aligned with Community Healthcare Networks.
 The CDNTs provide services and supports for all children aged from birth to 18 years living in the Network catchment area, who have complex needs as a result of their disabilities.
 There are 91 Children’s Disability Networks (CDNs) which align with 96 Community Healthcare Networks (CHNs).

 The principles of PDS are the foundation for the type of service that CDNTs will provide.
 They were developed by the National Children’s Programme Oversight Group, based on evidence and consultation with staff and parents.
 The twelve principles are: